 The length and width of the football field do not change, no matter what level is being played.
 Also, the number of players on the field doesn’t change, as it’s always 22, or 11 on each team.

-If you’re looking for how the point system works in football, read here.
+If you’re looking to learn how the point system works in football, read here.

 Why Are Football Fields 53.3 Yards Wide?